Website Issues

 On my homepage and on the about website page I listed browsers I have aimed this website to work under.
 I have selected these as reports show that most of the internet browsing is done using one of them.
 Please see below:

-Difference Arrow down Arrow up Arrow down Arrow up Arrow down Arrow down Arrow up Arrow up
+Diff Arrow down Arrow down Arrow up Arrow up Arrow up Arrow down Arrow up Arrow down Arrow up Arrow down

 The above table shows browser stats from the website log files.
 Anything consistently under 1% is not shown, including un-reported browsers and older website browsers.

-Internet Explorer 6 and even 7 have dropped over the last few months (but last month IE8 went up).
-Interestingly Firefox usage has is slowly increasing nowadays.
-This to me looks like a Chrome battle going on (notice the difference between them).
-Safari and Opera are steady.
-I have to rate Opera though as it's faster, more reliable than the others and the newest website code works.
+Firefox usage has increased again and is back in the 40% region.
+The third place is tight between Chrome and Opera and who can doubt Opera with its high standards.
+I always rate Opera as it's faster, more reliable than the others and the newest website code works.
 The rest of the competition are months behind.

 The next table checks for usability.
 Not all of the websites function properly with all the browsers, however I have some workarounds.
 First of all, the table below shows a list of browsers and if tested a "y/n" to say if it works or not.
-If you find different, please let us know the browser you were using, the screen resolution used and the operating system (Windows, MAC, Linux and so on) you were on.
+If you find different, please let us know the browser, the screen resolution and the operating system you were using at the time (Windows, Linux, Unix or Mac).

 Web Browser Visual CSS2 RSS Useable